-Belgium: Tinne Lernout, Scientific Institute of Public Health, Brussels
+Belgium: Tinne Lernout, Sciensano, Brussels

-Tinne Lernout is a medical doctor with a specialization in tropical medicine and a master's degree in Public Health.
+Tinne Lernout is a medical doctor with a specialisation in tropical medicine and a master's degree in Public Health.
 She started her career as a general practitioner in Belgium.
-Between 1997 and 2000, she worked for NGOs (Médecins Sans Frontières / Doctors Without Borders and Concern Worldwide) in public health development projects in Rwanda.
-Since 2002, she has been working as an epidemiologist in different institutions, namely the Scientific Institute of Public Health (WIV-ISP) in Belgium, the French Institut
+After a few years of working as a general practitioner and with humanitarian projects in Africa, she gained interest in the epidemiology of infectious diseases.
+Since 2002, she has been working as an epidemiologist in different institutions, namely the Scientific Institute of Public Health (WIV-ISP) in

-Institute of Public Health (WIV-ISP) in Belgium, the French Institute of Public Health (InVS/Santé publique France) in Mayotte, a French overseas department, and the Centre for the Evaluation of Vaccinations at the University of Antwerp, Belgium.
+Belgium, the French Institute of Public Health (InVS/Santé publique France) in Mayotte, a French overseas department, and the Centre for the Evaluation of Vaccinations at the University of Antwerp, Belgium.

 She has experience in surveillance, field epidemiological investigations and outbreak control in the area of infectious diseases, mainly in vaccine-preventable, vector-borne and zoonotic diseases.
 She has also been involved in the planning, implementation and scientific validation of several studies, including vaccination coverage surveys and seroprevalence studies.
-She is currently employed as an epidemiologist at the WIV-ISP, where she is in charge of the coordination of the Environmental related infectious diseases unit, with a special focus on tick-borne diseases.
+She is currently employed as an epidemiologist at the Belgian health institute for Sciensano (previously WIV-ISP), where she is in charge of the coordination of the Environmental related infectious diseases unit, with a special focus on tick-borne diseases.